The Path Forward: Your Post-October 7th Toolkit

 Add-on experiences

-In addition to our core conference program, registered participants can join us for one of the following optional, add-on opportunities to deepen your learning around the conference.
+In addition to our core conference program, registered participants can join us for one of the following optional, add-on opportunities to deepen your learning around the conference at no additional cost.
 After you complete registration, you will receive a link in your email to sign up for these additional programs:

-• Join Rabba Yaffa Epstein on Monday morning (9am-12pm) for an all-level Open Beit Midrash to dive into text study related to the core themes of the conference.
+- Join Rabba Yaffa Epstein on Monday morning (10am-12pm) for an all-level Open Beit Midrash to dive into text study related to the core themes of the conference.

 Register now* and continue to check this page for more details about schedule, speakers, and other opportunities.